 Buy Sustainable Dog Treats That Reduce Food Waste

 Jen Kirby started Piggyback Treats Company to make dog and cat treats from unused, human-grade foods that would otherwise go to waste.
-She got the idea for her business about 8 years ago when she saw barrels full of salmon skins at a fish cleaning shop and found out that they just throw them away.
+She got the idea for her business about 8 years ago when she saw barrels full of salmon skins at a fish cleaning shop and found out they just throw them away.
 She knew there had to be a better solution!

 >> Learn more about Jen and Piggyback Treats Company on podcast episode 140!

-Look for Recyclable and Compostable Packaging
+Look for Recyclable and Compostable Pet Food and Toy Packaging

 Over 300 million pounds of plastic pet food and treats bags are being thrown away in the US each year!